Stack Builders logo

 To model the data, it's important to know that the single table design is formed by three important keys.

 1. PK: The partition key is the unique required identifier of the items in the table.
 It does not let you create relations with other tables.
-Is just there to uniquely identify the items across the table.
+It's just there to uniquely identify the items across the table.
 It can be a string, number, or binary value.

 Example of a single table only with Partition Keys